-In the course of the last two decades, the international product markets served by advanced industrial economies have changed in two respects: On the one hand, lower-cost competition from newly-industrializing and Central and Eastern European countries is forcing producers in high-cost countries to automate production or to specialize in "upmarket" industrial products of high technical or esthetic quality, and in highly productive services.
-Assuming that wages and non-wage labor costs are downward inflexible, skill requirements will rise, and demand for unskilled workers will shrink as a consequence.[6]
-On the other hand, competition among advanced industrial countries has also become more intense, contributing to the greater volatility of increasingly specialized markets for "diversified quality production" (Streeck 1997).
-Hence employment in internationally exposed sectors of the economy can only be maintained through continuous product and process innovations that reduce the costs of production and/or improve the quality of products and their flexible adaptation to the volatile demand in specialized market niches (Streeck 1999).
-In other words, international competition will necessarily drive up productivity in those firms that are able to survive - which in the aggregate will limit employment opportunities even in those countries that are doing well in the international markets.
-In fact, employment ratios in the exposed sectors of the economy[7] have declined practically everywhere in the advanced industrial countries since the early 1970s (Table 1), whereas employment gains were achieved only in the sheltered branches of ISIC 6 and 9 - i.e. in "wholesale and retail trade, restaurants and hotels" and in "community, social and personal services" (Table 2).
+In the course of the last two decades, the international product markets served by advanced industrial economies have changed in two respects.
+On the one hand, lower-cost competition from newly-industrialising and Central and Eastern European countries is forcing producers in high-cost countries to automate production, or to specialise in 'upmarket' industrial products of high technical or aesthetic quality, or in highly productive services.
+Assuming that wages and non-wage labour costs are downward inflexible, skill requirements will rise, and demand for unskilled workers will shrink as a consequence.
+On the other hand, competition among advanced industrial countries has also become more intense, contributing to the greater volatility of increasingly specialised markets for 'diversified quality production' (Streeck 1997).
+Hence employment in internationally exposed sectors of the economy can only be maintained through continuous product and process innovations that reduce the costs of production and/or improve the quality of products for flexible adaptation to the volatile demand in specialised market niches (Streeck 1999).
+In other words, international competition will necessarily drive up productivity in those firms that are able to survive.
+In the aggregate, this will limit employment opportunities even in those countries that are doing well in the international markets.
+In fact, employment ratios in the exposed sectors of the economy have declined practically everywhere in the advanced industrial countries since the early 1970s.
+Employment gains were achieved only in the sheltered branches of ISIC 6 and 9, i.e. in 'wholesale and retail trade, restaurants and hotels' and in 'community, social and personal services'.